buchanan-edwards/json-store/README.md

 Returns an array of all items for the specifiec topic.
 This is the same as getting the values for the data returned by the all(topic) method.

+### move(topic, id, newTopic)

+Moves the item specified by the topic and id to a new topid.
+The directory corresponding to the topic is deleted if empty.
+Returns true if successful, false is the original item was not found.

 ### delete(topic, id)

 Deletes the file specified by the topic and the id.
-Returns true if the file was deleted.
-Otherwise, false is returned if the file does not exist.
+The directory corresponding to the topic is deleted if empty.
+Returns true if the file was deleted, false if the file does not exist.

 ### purge(topic, ids)

 Deletes all files for the specified topic and array of ids.
+The directory corresponding to the topic is deleted if empty.
 Returns an array of all removed ids.

 ### clean(topic)